hellosean1025/node-echarts/README.md

 # node-echarts
-Node generate chart by Echarts.
+Generate chart by Echarts in Nodejs.
 ### Install
 OS | Command
 ----- | -----